turtlebot/turtlebot4-user-manual/tutorials/first_node_python.md

 # Creating your first node (Python)

 This tutorial will go through the steps of creating a ROS 2 package and writing a ROS 2 node in Python.
 For a C++ example, click [here](./first_node_cpp.html#creating-your-first-node-c).

 {% tabs navigation %}
 {% tab navigation galactic %}

+> :warning: **ROS 2 Galactic is no longer supported** Please consider upgrading to a newer release

 These steps are similar to the [ROS 2 Tutorial](https://docs.ros.org/en/galactic/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html), but focus on interacting with the TurtleBot 4.
 For source code, click [here](https://github.com/turtlebot/turtlebot4_tutorials/tree/galactic/turtlebot4_cpp_tutorials).